$B$-mode forecast of CMB-Bh$\overline{a}$rat: Methods

 where $\Xi_{\ell \ell^{'}}^{BB,BB} $ \citep{XSPECT:2005} is the $BB$ covariance matrix estimated using \namaster\ code.
 In order to take into account the impact of residual foreground and noise in covaraince matrix, we consider both auto- and cross-power spectra in covariance matrix estimation.

 We assume, at likelihood level, $BB$ power spectra can be expressed as combination of theoretical tensor and lensing modes as,

 where the reference tensor power spectrum, $C_{k}^{BB,tensor}$ at $r$ = 0.01 and lensing power spectrum, $C_{k}^{BB,lensing}$ are held fixed to baseline $\Lambda$CDM model parameters \citep{planck-IV:2018}.
 The reference $C_{\ell}$s are binned using same weighting scheme shown in Equation~\ref{eq3:seclikelihood}.
 We assume that impact of delensing can be compressed to a single scale invariant parameter $A_{L}$.
-We fix $A_{L}=1$ (for no delensing) and 0.16 (for 84 $\%$ delensing) in Equation~\ref{eq2:seclikelihood} while drawing samples.
-We use publicly available Markov Chain Monte Carlo (MCMC) code, \emcee\footnote{\url{https://github.com/dfm/emcee}} \citep{emcee:2013} for drawing the samples of $r$ from likelihood distribution in Equation~\ref{eq:likelihood} without any prior.
-The drawn samples are utilized in evaluating posterior distribution of $r$, estimation of the maximum probable value $r_{mp}$ and uncertainty $\sigma(r_{mp})$.
+We fix $A_{L}=1$ (for no delensing) and 0.16 (for 84 $\%$ delensing) in Equation~\ref{eq2:seclikelihood} while estimating the maximum probable value $r_{mp}$ and its uncertainty $\sigma(r_{mp})$.
+By maximising the log-likelihood given in Equation~\ref{eq:likelihood}, we analytically estimate the best-fit value of $r_{mp}$ given by,